Texas vs. Texas Tech NCAA Football Odds, Plays and Insights | September 25, 2021

 - The Longhorns have been favored by 9 points or more two times this season and have covered the spread in all of them.

-- Texas' games this year have eclipsed the over/under two times in three opportunities (66.7%).

-- The Longhorns put up 39 points per game, 17.7 more than the Red Raiders surrender per contest (21.3).
+- The Longhorns put up 39 points per game, 17.7 more than the Red Raiders surrender per outing (21.3).

-- When Texas puts up more than 21.3 points, it is 2-0 against the spread and 2-0 overall.
+- Texas is 2-0 against the spread and 2-0 overall in games when it scores more than 21.3 points.

 - Find the latest spread and moneyline odds for Texas at SISportsbook.